mbaze/Z80-Bits/README.md

 Z80 programmers.
 Each topic is documented in its own Markdown file for easier browsing and reference.

-Z80 Bits is a spiritual continuation of an old [project](https://baze.sk/3sc/misc/z80bits.html), revived and gradually expanded and cleaned up over time.
+Z80 Bits is a spiritual continuation of an old [project](https://baze.sk/3sc/misc/z80bits.html), revived, gradually expanded and cleaned up over time.
 Bug fixes, optimizations, corrections, and contributions are always welcome.

 *Milos "baze" Bazelides*